poiyomi/PoiyomiDocs/docs/download/download.md

 3. Click `Import` when prompted.
 4. Done!
 Enjoy using Poiyomi Shaders.

-### Updating the Shader Unity Package
+### Upgrading the Shader Unity Package

-When replacing or upgrading versions, you must first delete the `_PoiyomiShaders` folder PRIOR to importing the latest Unity Package.
+When replacing or upgrading versions, you must do the following:
+1. Delete the `Assets/_PoiyomiShaders` folder in your Project. **DO NOT SKIP THIS STEP!**
+2. Import the newest Unity Package into your Project from the Menu Bar via `Assets > Import Package > Custom Package`.
+3. Click `Import` when prompted.
+4. Done!
+You are now on the latest version.

 :::danger
 **DO NOT ATTEMPT to import Poiyomi Shaders over another, or your project may break!**